Neurofibromatosis Signs and Symptoms

 Symptoms of advanced neurofibromatosis

 As neurofibromatosis progresses, other symptoms may become apparent, such as:

 - Pain that travels along the path of an affected nerve

 - Attention-deficit/hyperactivity disorder (ADHD)

 - Short stature

 - Brain tumors

-- Optic pathway gliomas (small tumors in or near the optic nerve that can cause vision loss in one or both eyes)
+- Small tumors in or near the optic nerve that can cause vision loss in one or both eyes (optic pathway gliomas)

 - Vascular complications

-Individuals who are experiencing any of these symptoms can turn to Moffitt Cancer Center for prompt medical attention and diagnostic services.
-Our team has notable experience in treating patients with neurofibromatosis; we can address physical tumors as well as any neurological complications that arise.
-And, although neurofibromatosis is usually noncancerous, our oncologists can provide long-term monitoring for signs of cancer and individualized treatment plans if cancer develops.
+If you would like to discuss your neurofibromatosis symptoms with an expert, you can turn to Moffitt for a prompt medical evaluation and diagnostic testing.
+The multispecialty team in our Neuro-Oncology Program has notable experience with neurofibromatosis, and we can effectively address the physical tumors as well as any neurological complications that may arise.
+Although NF is usually a benign condition, our oncologists can provide long-term monitoring for signs of cancer and individualized treatment if needed.